 Anti-hybrids legislation has been in effect from 1 January 2017 (see question 10.2 below).
+These rules are being revised to comply fully with ATAD.

-Legislation to implement Action 4 (Deductibility of Interest) (see question 3.7 above) will be included in the second Finance Bill of 2017, with retrospective effect from 1 April 2017.
+Legislation to implement Action 4 (Deductibility of Interest) (see question 3.7 above) was included in Finance (No.2) Act 2017, with retrospective effect from 1 April 2017.

-The UK has signed the Multilateral Convention and notified most of its treaties to the OECD so that (subject to the relevant treaty partner's agreement) the modifications to the UK's treaties required by BEPS can be made.
+The UK has ratified the Multilateral Convention and notified most of its treaties to the OECD so that (subject to the relevant treaty partner's agreement) the modifications to the UK's treaties required by BEPS can be made.